 At Newman University we recognise that your privacy is a serious and important matter and we support the principles of protecting privacy within the context of current UK legislation.
-The processing of personal data is regulated by the General Data Protection Regulation and the Data Protection Act 2018.
+The processing of personal data is regulated by the UK General Data Protection Regulation (UK GDPR) and the Data Protection Act 2018.

 What is ‘personal data’?

 Under the legislation ‘personal data’ means any information about a living person who can be directly or indirectly identified through the information.

 The General Data Protection Regulation and the Data Protection Act 2018 applies to both automated personal data (for example, information on computers) and to manual filing systems where personal data are accessible according to specific criteria.

 Personal data that has been pseudonymised – e.g. student ID numbers – can fall within the scope of the ‘personal data’ depending on how difficult it is to attribute the pseudonym to a particular individual.
 Completely anonymous data does not count as personal data.